kingparra/hpfp/08_-_recursion/notes.rst

   computations can be described by a finite recursive program, even if this program contains no explicit repetitions."

-  ~ Niklaus Wirth, Algorithms + Data Structures = Programs
+  ~ Niklaus Wirth.
+"Algorithms + Data Structures = Programs"

   "The recursive problem solving process can be described loosely as follows: